 My day job is as the lead branded content editor for Matador Network where I produce campaigns for clients like Visit California and REI.

 I also contribute to Outside Online, BBC History, National Geographic online, Time Out London, Orion online, Nerve, and Roads & Kingdoms.
 Typically I write about nature and place, from the rise of North America’s coywolf to why I think everyone should spend their holidays sleeping alone in a car.

 I studied law at Edinburgh and Copenhagen universities, graduating cum laude in 2009 with a specialization in women’s and human rights.
-Home for now is Jasper National Park in Alberta, where I live on Patti Smith quotes, cake, and bike rides in the woods.
-I’ve also lived in Seoul and Berlin, Edinburgh, Copenhagen, the Greek Islands, and Israel.
+Home for now is Jasper National Park in Alberta, where I live on Patti Smith quotes and bike rides in the woods.
+I’ve also lived in Seoul and Berlin, the Greek Islands and Israel.
 I won’t mind if any of those places want to take me back.